Availity/availity-react/docusaurus/docs/components/hooks/use-tabs-event-handlers.md

 The currently active tab.

-### `options?: {customFindFn?: CustomFindFunction, customSelector?: string}`
+### `options?: {customFindFn?: CustomFindFunction}`

 Optional overrides for certain features, customFindFn if you have a tab list of objects you will need to use a function like Lodash's isEqual or your own custom find logic, see tests for examples.
-Or a custom selector to override the id's we are checking in some cases.
 If you need additional overrides PR's are welcome.

+## Returns

+### handleKeys: React.KeyboardEventHandler<HTMLAnchorElement>

+Used as a keydown event handler on a HTML anchor tag.
+Type signature for event handler is (event: React.KeyboardEvent<HTMLAnchorElement>) => void.